 - Goal #1: Educate employees through a comprehensive training program upon hire. - Goal #2: Develop an employee task force and Diversity Training Team to assist with training programs. - Goal #3: Recruit a workforce composed of diverse individuals.
-Our goal is to hire a workforce of at least 30% women, 10% minorities, and 10% of people from the LGBTQ+community. - Goal #4: BCBC will provide a mentorship program to diverse individuals to ensure that newly hired employees are on track to success at BCBS and present an opportunity for the newly hired employees to become mentors.
+Our goal is to hire a workforce of at least 30% women, 10% people of color, particularly Black, African American, Hispanic, Latinx, and Indigenous people, 10% of people from the LGBTQ+community, 15% veterans, and 10% people with disabilities. - Goal #4: BCBC will provide a mentorship program to diverse individuals to ensure that newly hired employees are on track to success at BCBS and present an opportunity for the newly hired employees to become mentors.